taext/research_os/README.md

 ### Hotkeys

+The hotkey scripts below are meant to be assigned to a hotkey.

+When executed, *they take as input the text in the active text field*.

+Note that this can be any any text field on the screen.

+Effectively creating a tunnel from every text field you see to where you want to go.

 [**ya_paste**](https://github.com/taext/research_os/blob/master/bin/ya_paste): takes active input field text, search YouTube, open results in browser tabs (YouTube button) (e.g. Insert key)